ideawu/ssdb-docs/src/redis-to-ssdb.md

 SSDB supports Redis network protocol, you can use Redis clients to connect to a SSDB server and operate on it.

-But if you want to move from Redis to SSDB, you will need this Redis-To-SSDB commands transfrom table.
+But if you want to use SSDB clients, you will need this Redis-To-SSDB commands transfrom table.

 ### Key-Value